Within my design studio, the term copyright often pops up during projects.

 It’s an odd law because there’s no official form of registering a copyright.
 It’s like

-E.g. I design and draw a picture of a lawnmower.
+E.g. I draw a picture of a lawnmower.

 The moment my pen hits the paper to draw the lawnmower, I automatically own the copyright as the author of the drawing.

-There may be 10’s, 100’s or 1000’s of people designing lawnmowers but Copyright provides me with some basic initial protection to say that I designed/drew this particular lawnmower.
-Any evidence such as rough workings, sketches or research that helped to me to design the lawnmower would also help me to prove the drawing belongs to me as it proves my thought and working process to create that design.
+There may be 10’s, 100’s or 1000’s of people designing lawnmowers but Copyright provides me with some basic initial protection to say that I drew this particular lawnmower picture.
+Any evidence such as rough workings, sketches or research that helped to me to draw the lawnmower would also help me to prove the drawing belongs to me as it proves my thought and working process to create that design.

 The Copyright symbol and copyright work